A quick summary:

 Unfortunately, what employers must realise is that these purchases are detrimental to our health and happiness (Something we’ll discuss in more detail below).
 Having to remove these luxuries means a drastic change to our lifestyle; and as we know, humans are creatures of habit.

-By offering the likes of gym memberships, free healthy snacks and more, you’re able to support the lifestyle of employees without the need for them to cut back – even during a recession.
+By offering fringe benefits such as gym memberships, you’re able to support the lifestyle of employees without the need for them to cut back – even during a recession.

 Creating healthier, happier teams